Empowering Officers: Enhancing Decision-Making In The Supervision of Sex Offenders

 SESSION PRESENTERS

-Kate brings over a decade of experience in probation supervision, with a focused expertise in sex offender management.
-Their professional background includes supervising standard and serious mentally ill sex offender caseloads.
-She currently serves as a supervisor over a Standard Sex Offender Division.
+Kate Bishop brings over a decade of experience in probation supervision, with a focused expertise in sex offender management.
+Her professional background includes supervising standard, domestic violence and serious mentally ill sex offender caseloads.
+She currently serves as a supervisor over Standard Sex Offender Division.
 A certified Train-the-Trainer and Thinking for a Change Facilitator, Kate is dedicated to implementing evidence-based practices and fostering professional growth within the field.
-Her work emphasizes the importance of autonomy, critical decision-making, and the balance between accountability and rehabilitation in effective offender supervision.
+Her work emphasizes the importance of autonomy, critical decision making, and the balance between accountability and rehabilitation in effective offender supervision.

 Tiffany Butler

-With 20 years of professional experience with Maricopa County Adult Probation, Tiffany Butler has built a career dedicated to effective supervision, public safety, and staff development.
+Tiffany Butler has 20 years of professional experience with Maricopa County Adult Probation, and has built a career dedicated to effective supervision, public safety, and staff development.
 Throughout her tenure, she has supervised clients on Intensive Probation, Intensive Probation Sex Offenders, Standard Sex Offenders, and Domestic Violence.
-She currently serves as a Supervisor in the Sex Offender Division, where she provides leadership and oversight in specialized case management and supervision practices.
-In addition to her supervisory role, Tiffany serves as a facilitator for the department’s Risk Reduction Coaching for Supervisors program and oversees operations as a GPS Supervisor.
+She currently serves as a Supervisor in the Sex Offender Division, where she provides leadership and oversight in complex and specialized case management.
+In addition to her supervisory role, Tiffany is a facilitator for the department’s Risk Reduction Coaching for Supervisors program and serves as a GPS Supervisor.
+She also supports staff through Sex Offender Treatment Intervention and Progress Scale (SOTIPS) training.
 Her experience reflects a strong commitment to accountability, evidence-based practices, and mentoring future leaders within the department.

 Jessica Saenz

-Jessica Saenz has dedicated 21 years to Maricopa County Adult Probation, building a career centered on community safety, accountability, and effective supervision.
-For the past 16 years, she has served in the Sex Offender Division, where she has developed specialized expertise in managing and supervising individuals convicted of sexual offenses.
-In her current role as Supervisor, Jessica leads a team of 10 officers, providing guidance and oversight in complex and high-risk case management.
-She also serves on the Peer Support Committee, where she helps foster a supportive and resilient work environment for her colleagues.
+Jessica Saenz has spent 21 years with Maricopa County Adult Probation, building a career centered on community safety and effective offender supervision.
+For 16 of those years, she has worked in the Sex Offender Division, serving as a Standard Sex Offender surveillance officer and as a probation officer on both Standard and Intensive Probation Sex Offender caseloads.
+Through this work, she has developed strong expertise in supervising and managing individuals convicted of sexual offenses.
+In her current role as a supervisor in the Sex Offender Division, Jessica oversees a team of 10 officers, including those assigned to Youthful Offender caseloads.
+She also serves on the Peer Support Committee, where she contributes to supporting staff well-being and strengthening peer connections across the department.